M-Khan13/fact-knowledge-layer/README.md

 - **Next steps.** Table-aware extraction (parsing tables by column rather than flattened text) would close most of the extraction gaps; a job queue would make large-PDF ingestion interactive; and re-tuning the thresholds for semantic embeddings would improve matching once off the free tier.

-## AI tools used

-Built with Claude Code as a pair-programmer for the implementation, under close review at each phase — the schema, normalization rules, and every fact and verdict shown were designed and verified by me.
-Gemini is the only external model in the running system (extraction, the reason-text rewrite, and embeddings when a key is present).

 ## Additional notes